-In the 2018-2019 academic year, 767 schools offered some type of general administrative assistant and secretarial science program.
+In 2020-2021, 706 schools offered a general administrative assistant and secretarial science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|